Guide · Interview Prep

 This answer is specific, includes a metric, names the stakeholders by role, includes self-reflection, and proves behavior the interviewer is hired to verify.
 It scores high on the rubric and survives any follow-up because the candidate actually did the work.

-RoleWorth's interview prep generator is in development.
-The intended workflow:
+RoleWorth's shipped interview prep workflow:

 One honest limitation